devinkr/javascript-oop/README.md

 > Follow along with Prompt #1 in [JS OOP
 > Practice](https://git.generalassemb.ly/dc-wdi-fundamentals/js-oop-practice)

-We briefly saw how to define a class in the previous section, in comparison to how we do so in Ruby, Python and PHP.
-The syntax looks like this:
+The syntax to define a class in JavaScript looks like this:

 ![Class Syntax](assets/js-class-syntax.png)